 Cost of transport in Athens

 Greek drivers are notorious for their disregard for road laws, and driving in Athens is neither easy nor free from risk.
 Expats who insist on driving should consider car insurance mandatory.
-Parking is limited and may be very expensive.
+Parking is limited and may be pricey.

 Cost of education in Athens

-Public education is free but conducted in Greek.
-Expats who plan a long-term stay are generally happy to enrol their children, but many expats prefer private or international schools at a higher cost.
+Public education is free, but the language of instruction is Greek.
+Expats who plan a long-term stay are largely happy to enrol their children, but many expats prefer private or international schools at a higher cost.
 Prices usually go up with the learner's academic level.
 Athens provides a wide range of private schools with various languages of instruction, and expat parents should not have trouble finding something to meet their budget.

 Cost of groceries in Athens

-Expensive compared to other mainland Greek cities, groceries in Athens are still relatively affordable compared to many European cities.
-Locally produced wine, cheeses and olive oil are very affordable, and laiki, weekly farmer's markets, are a great source of fresh and affordable fruits and vegetables.
-Imported and branded products go for more than expats might expect, but are overall reasonable.
+While groceries in Athens are expensive compared to other mainland Greek cities, they are still relatively modest compared to many European cities.
+Locally produced wine, cheeses and olive oil are cheap.
+Expats can visit laiki, weekly farmer's markets, to source reasonable and fresh fruits and vegetables.
+Imported and branded products are steeper than what expats may be used to but are still affordable.

 Cost of entertainment and eating out in Athens

 Athens's restaurants, nightlife, flea markets, malls and boutiques are a major draw.
 Whether shopping, visiting the capital's attractions or just going out and taking in the city, there is always something to do in Athens.
-The lifestyle in this cultural capital can get expensive, however.
+That said, the lifestyle in this cultural capital can get expensive.
 Price-conscious expats can try avoiding tourist areas and eating at their local establishments.

 Cost of living in Athens chart